-At the Boston Children’s Hospital Brain Injury Center, we welcome your referrals of patients with a known or suspected head or brain injury.
+At the Boston Children’s Hospital Brain Injury Center, we welcome your referrals of patients with a known head or brain injury.

-If you have questions about our brain injury clinics or which clinic is right for your patient, please call our Neurology Department and Brain Injury Center at 617-355-6388 or the Sports Medicine Concussion Clinic at 617-355-3501.
+If you have questions about which clinic is right for your patient, please call our Brain Center coordinator at 857-218-5548.

-These clinics are for any patient who has had a recent concussion from any type of injury.
+Our concussion clinics are for any patient who has had a recent concussion from any injury.

-This clinic is appropriate for patients ages 4 to 19 who have long-term problems or prolonged recovery following a concussion.
+Our Multidisciplinary Concussion Clinic is for patients 4 to 19 with long-term problems or prolonged recovery following a concussion.
 We also provide second opinions.
 In this clinic, we see patients who:

-This clinic is appropriate for patients ages 4 and older who have long-term problems or prolonged recovery following a moderate to severe brain injury.
+This clinic is appropriate for patients with long-term problems or prolonged recovery following a moderate to severe brain injury.
 We also provide second opinions.

-- Diagnoses include intracranial hemorrhages and axonal injuries from traumas, such as motor vehicle accidents, near drowning, gunshot injuries and strangulation.
+- Diagnoses include intracranial hemorrhages and axonal injuries from traumas, such as motor vehicle accidents, gunshot injuries, and non-accidental trauma.

 Continuing Medical Education

-Boston Children’s Hospital offers an annual Sports Concussion, Traumatic Brain and Spine Injury Conference, held every year in Boston in the spring.
+Boston Children’s Hospital offers an annual Sports Concussion, Traumatic Brain, and Spine Injury Conference, held every spring in Boston.

-This two-day conference has been running for over 10 years, and focuses on the basic science and clinical management of traumatic brain injury (TBI), sport-related concussion and spinal cord injury.
-You can choose to attend either or both days.
+This conference has been running since 2004 and focuses on the basic science and clinical management of traumatic brain injury (TBI), sport-related concussions, and spinal cord injuries.

-Through lectures, panel presentations, small group discussions, Q& A and case reviews, you will gain the practical knowledge and skills needed to diagnose, treat and manage the full spectrum of TBI, sports-related concussion and spine injury during both the acute and chronic phases of recovery.
+Through lectures, panel presentations, small group discussions, Q&As, and case reviews, participants will gain the practical knowledge and skills needed to diagnose, treat, and manage the full spectrum of TBI, sports-related concussions, and spine injury during both the acute and chronic phases of recovery.